 A sought-after, family-friendly surf-spot with a fantastic view and accessible amenities.

 The star attractions of this beach are the anemones, the fiddler crabs and, of course, the starfish.
-It is known as one of the UK’s top rock-pooling beaches and at low-tide a magical sea cave is exposed.
+It is known as one of the UK’s top rock-pooling beaches and at low-tide, a magical sea cave is exposed.
+Caswell Bay is one of the best beaches in South Wales and holds both a Blue Flag and a Seaside Award, and the gentle swell makes it ideal for rookie surfers and water sports.

 Aberdyfi (Aberdovey), Cardigan Bay